em/gcanvas/readme.md

 * `context.depthOfCut` Specifies an incrementing depth of cut in layers up to `context.depth`.

-* `context.top` The Z position of the work surface.
-Use with depthOfCut otherwise you'll make make several passes before cutting anything.
-Defaults to 0.
+* `context.top` The Z offset to the top of work surface.
+When this is set all cuts with plunge down to this depth before spiraling to their full depth.
+Use cautiously.
+If the actual work surface is closer this will break tools.

-* `context.aboveTop` The Z position of a safe area above the surface of the work.
-This is where the tool retracts to before rapid moves.
-It should be top-(a reasonable surface tolerance).
-Defaults to 0.

 * `context.toolDiameter` This must be set for fill() to work properly because it has to calculate tool offsets.